|Title:||Television Centre, London, UK|

 The Television Centre, designed by award-winning architects Allford Hall Monaghan Morris, has been transformed into an impressive mixed-use development.
 It now offers office and studio space for the BBC, a range of entertainment and leisure facilities, private residential homes with gardens, a boutique hotel, and an extensive public realm of high quality.

 The Television Centre's famous forecourt has been completely reimagined, and the Helios Courtyard has been revitalised to form a joyful and inviting public plaza, seamlessly connecting the entire site and encouraging visitors into the heart of the space.
-The design of the forecourt is a contemporary take on a London Garden Square, creating a memorable and vibrant landscape consisting of active perimeters, walkways, trees, planting, seating and outdoor activity.
+The design of the forecourt is a contemporary rendition of a London Garden Square, lending the space an unforgettable and energetic atmosphere filled with active perimeters, walkways, trees, planting, seating, and outdoor activity.

 A public walkway leads residents and visitors through the forecourt and continues up towards the Helios Plaza, a circular courtyard which forms the inner ring of London’s Television Centre, where the famous 10-foot-tall bronze ‘Helios’ statue has been reinstated.
 The plaza's design maintains the simplicity of the original architectural concept and introduces a softer garden character surrounding the fountain.

 Nestled between the Helios and the newly constructed Crescent Building, there is a private landscaped courtyard that offers residents a secluded and tranquil oasis.
 Here, they can sit, relax, and enjoy the naturalistic swathes of vibrant planting that change with the seasons.
-The gentle curvature of the landscaping is inspired by the waves of information transmitted for half a century from the Television Centre.
+The gentle curvature of the landscaping is inspired by the waves of information that have been transmitted for half a century from the Television Centre.
 The courtyard is a perfect place to escape from the hustle and bustle of the city and enjoy a peaceful moment in nature.